Juncker warns Croat PM he could wreck EU enlargement

 If you already have an account click here to login.

-"The commission will be helpful, but in light of this problem, there will be no further enlargement without border disputes being completely resolved," he added.
+"The commission will be helpful, but … there will be no further enlargement without border disputes being completely resolved," he added.

 Juncker addressed Plenkovic face-to-face in a European Parliament debate on the future of Europe.

-He issued his warning - the latest one in a series of similar statements - the same day that the commission was due to a adopt a new Western Balkans strategy which said Montenegro and Serbia ought to join by 2025.
+He issued his warning - the latest one in a series - the same day that the commission was due to adopt a new Western Balkans strategy which said Montenegro and Serbia ought to join by 2025.

-He said the 2025 date was meant to "stir things up" in the region, but also said it was merely "indicative" and no more than "an encouragement" for Balkan states to get their act together.
+Juncker said the date was meant to "stir things up" in the region, but also that it was merely "indicative" and no more than "an encouragement" for Balkan states to get their act together.

 Slovenia and Croatia, the EU's most recent addition, had agreed to settle a maritime border dispute via an arbitration tribunal in The Hague.

-But Plenkovic walked away from the process on technical grounds, leaving the deadline for the ruling to expire in December with no deal in place and creating a bad precedent for other disputes in the region.
+But Plenkovic walked away from the process on technical grounds, leaving the deadline for the ruling to expire in December with no deal in place.

-He told Juncker on Tuesday it was Slovenia's fault the arbitration failed because it violated rules on privileged information.
+He told Juncker on Tuesday it was Slovenia's fault the arbitration failed because it had violated rules on privileged information.

 He also told Juncker and MEPs that "this [border] issue is not as dramatic as it is sometimes presented".

-The prime minister portrayed Croatia as a model for former Yugoslav EU aspirants despite the border fiasco.
+Plenkovic portrayed Croatia as a model for former Yugoslav EU aspirants despite the border fiasco.

 "Croatia is a testimony of the transformative power of the EU.
 We need to honour our promises to [other] candidates and potential candidates," he said.